 Some scholars argue that the purpose of traditional geography is to reinforce certain narratives around displacement.
-Katherine McKittrick studies the tensions between nonblack and black geographies through a human geography, black studies, and black feminist lens.
+Katherine McKittrick studies the tensions between non-black and black geographies through human geography, black studies, and the black feminist lens.
 McKittrick defines Black geographies as “subaltern or alternative geographic patterns that work alongside and beyond traditional geographies and a site of terrain of struggle” (McKittrick 2006: 7).

 How Traditional Geography Erases Black Place-Making

 According to McKittrick, racism and sexism create geographies that bind humans into disempowerment and dispossession based on racial-sexual bodily codes like sex and phenotype.
 In particular, the concept of ownership ensures that society values certain forms of conquest.
 Thus, “Black diasporic struggles can also be read, then, as geographic contests over discourses of ownership” (McKittrick 2006: 3).
 Ultimately this means that the social production of space relies on a differential placement of humans based on their race.

 Traditional geography presumes that material and physical geographies can be determined from transparent space.
 More specifically, traditional geography presumes space is knowable in geometric terms measured through the Cartesian coordinate system.
 Critics of this assumption note that transparent space ignores that all space isn’t knowable – some spaces are traps or secret places.
 Black geographies operate both within and outside of traditional geography, using the particularities of Black social life and knowledge to expose the limitations of transparent space.
 As McKittrick (2006: 6) states: